richardhaslam/frackit/appl/example3/README.md

 multiSampler.addGeometrySampler(quadSampler, quadSetId);
 ```

-Each sampler is associated with a unique identifier and an error is thrown if it
+Each sampler is associated with a unique identifier and an error is thrown if one
-is tried to add a sampler with an identifier that is already taken.
+tries to add a sampler with an identifier that is already taken.
 Sampling
 occurs again by using the `()` operator, but, in this case it receives an instance
 of `Id`, in which it will store the identifier of the sampler from which the
 geometry has been generated.
 That is, the code